Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Evolutions of the data

 \subsection{Quasicircular Nonspinning Black-Hole Binaries}

 One of the most astrophysically important applications of numerical relativity is the evolution of BHBs in quasicircular orbits.
-As such, it is critical that \hispid data is able to reproduce the quasicircular binaries that can be generated by \by techniques.
-In this section, we will concentrate on non-spinning binaries, while in the next section, we will consider binaries with both moderate and extreme spins.
+As such, it is critical that \hispid data are able to reproduce the quasicircular binaries that can be generated by \by techniques.
+In this section, we will concentrate on nonspinning binaries, while in the next section, we will consider binaries with both moderate and extreme spins.

-Fig.\@~\ref{fig:convQC} shows the convergence rate for non-spinning initial data solution with the number of collocation points for a typical set of orbital parameters.
+Figure\@~\ref{fig:convQC} shows the convergence rate for nonspinning initial data solution with the number of collocation points for a typical set of orbital parameters.
 Hamiltonian and momentum constraint residuals reach levels below ${\cal O} (10^{-6})$ near the horizon and ${\cal O}(10^{-10})$ in the bulk.
 Once again, these measures are for $L^2$ norms of the constraints in a small volume just outside the horizon and in the bulk of the simulation domain.

 In order to evaluate the effectiveness of the \hispid approach for generating binary data, we perform a numerical evolution of a binary in the merger regime and compare our Lorentz boost data with the traditional BY solution.
 We chose initial parameters with low eccentricity for each set of data, as given by Table~\ref{tab:lbID}.
 The BHs orbit nearly five times before merging (see Fig.\@~\ref{fig:QCtracks}), and at $t\sim700M$, merge to a spinning remnant BH with the properties given in Table~\ref{tab:final}.
 Note the near perfect agreement of the orbital decay between \by and \hispid data evident in the right panel of Fig.~\ref{fig:QCtracks}.